10 Key Qualities That Make a Good Real Estate Agent

 Agents with this attribute also know how to secure the best terms, such as an extended contingency period or a flexible move-in date.

-For sellers, a realtor with bargaining skills can put more money in your pocket compared to a realtor who doesn’t carry this trait.
+For sellers, a Realtor with bargaining skills can put more money in your pocket compared to a Realtor who doesn’t carry this trait.

 Because the good agents know what to say and when to say it during a negotiation.